Monkey Beach is a monkey paradise on Phi Phi Don!

 Sunbeds and Shade

-This is a completely wild beach on a remote part of Phi Phi Don, so don’t expect any amenities—there are no umbrellas, sunbeds, or bars.
-The only “staff” here are the local macaques.
+The beach is completely wild, on an isolated part of Phi Phi Don island, so there’s no question of any comforts here – no umbrellas, no loungers, no bars.
+The only staff are the local macaques.

 Beach Photos